A Process for Making and Pasteurizing Cider

 Introduction

 Over the years I have developed a process for making, bottling, and pasteurizing a sweet and carbonated hard cider.
-This web page explains these methods and provides links to a pasteurization-units calculator and a one-page summary of pasteurization instructions.
+This web page explains these methods and provides links to a pasteurization-units calculator, an explanation of how pasteurization works, and a one-page summary of pasteurization instructions.

 Please do not view these web pages as specific "how to" instructions.
-Instead, treat these web pages as a base from which you can build your own cider-making and pasteurization methods, and adapt the steps outlined below to your own circumstances.
-I've developed this pasteurization method using equipment already available to me; you may need to modify this method for your equipment and your particular requirements.
+Instead, treat them as a base from which you can build your own cider-making and pasteurization methods, and adapt the steps outlined below to your own circumstances.
+I've developed this process using equipment already available to me; you'll probably want to make modifications for your equipment and your particular requirements.

 Making Sweet, Hard Cider

 The method I use for making sweetened hard cider was developed from the ideas explained in a Brülosophy post on how to make hard cider.
-The process described there uses store-bought juice and frozen juice concentrate; it's a very simple and effective method.
+The process described there uses store-bought juice and frozen juice concentrate.
+It's a very simple and effective method.
+My method is not simple, but it is also effective.

-To make a five-gallon (19 L) batch of cider, I usually aim to collect about 90 pounds (41 kg) of apples for the cider and 30 lbs (14 kg) of unripe pears for syrup.
+To make a five-gallon (19 L) batch of cider, I usually aim to collect about 90 pounds (41 kg) of apples for the cider and 40 to 55 lbs (18 to 25 kg) of ready but unripe pears for syrup.
 (If pears are ripe enough for eating, they turn into a soggy mess in the press and the yield of juice is very low.
 Firm, unripe pears are much better for pressing.)
-The 90 pounds of apples becomes about 6.25 gallons of apple juice, and the 40 pounds of pears becomes about 2.5 gallons of pear juice.
+The 90 pounds of apples becomes about 6.25 gallons of apple juice, and the 40 to 55 pounds of pears becomes about 2.5 to 3.5 gallons (9.5 to 13.25 L) of pear juice.
+(The amount of pear juice needed depends on the method of making syrup, as explained below.)
 Immediately after juicing I add 0.5 grams per gallon (0.13 g/L) of potassium metabisulfite, which (a) reduces the population of wild yeast and (b) removes dissolved oxygen and keeps the color bright.
-I also add ½ teaspoons per gallon (⅛ tsp/L) of pectic enzyme, which (a) reduces the cloudiness and (b) either reduces the amount of methanol produced by the pectins (when using pectin lyase enzyme) or breaks the pectins down into pectate and methanol (when using pectin methylesterase enzyme).
-Unfortunately, I have yet to find a pectic enzyme source that specifies which type of enzyme it contains, but as we'll see later, either one is fine in the end.
-I let the containers of juice sit overnight at room temperature so that the pectic enzyme can work; spontaneous fermentation by wild yeast is mostly held at bay by the potassium metabisulfite.
+I also add ½ teaspoons per gallon (⅛ tsp/L) of pectic enzyme to reduce the cloudiness.
+I let the containers of juice sit overnight at room temperature so that the pectic enzyme can work; spontaneous fermentation by wild yeast is held at bay by the potassium metabisulfite.

-The next morning I decant the clear juice, getting about 90% of the initial volume.
-Focusing on the apple juice for the cider, I adjust the pH to between 3.3 and 3.8 using malic acid, although often the juice is already in this range.
+The next morning I decant the clear juice, getting about 85% to 90% of the initial volume.
+(The type of container that the juice is stored in has a big impact on how much clear juice can be decanted.
+A 5-gallon pot is not nearly as effective as a 5-gallon plastic carboy with a small opening.)
+Focusing on the approximately 5.5 gallons (21 L, after decanting) of apple juice for the cider, I adjust the pH to between 3.3 and 3.8 using malic acid, although often the juice is already in this range.
 Then I apply a heat treatment, bringing the apple juice to about 185°F (85°C) for one hour to sterilize it and increase the concentration of sugars by evaporation.
-If the pectic enzyme contained pectin methylesterase enzyme, then the pectins were broken down and methanol was released into the juice.
-The one-hour simmer results in relatively large amounts of methanol evaporation, because methanol has a much lower boiling point than water.
-(The heat treatment also denaturizes pectin methylesterase enzymes, and so any small amount of pectins that remain will not produce methanol during fermentation.)
-During the heat treatment I add 1 tsp (5 g) of calcium chloride because the water here is very soft and yeast like some calcium, and I also add some yeast nutrient.
+During the heat treatment I add some yeast nutrient.
 The juice remains clear even after the heat treatment because of the lack of pectins.
-I then cool the remaining volume of over five gallons (20 L) with a wort chiller, transfer that to a sanitized carboy, pitch the yeast, and apply an airlock.
+I then cool the remaining volume of about 5.25 gallons (20 L) with a wort chiller, transfer that to a cleaned and sanitized carboy, pitch the yeast, and apply an airlock.
 (I currently use SafCider AC-4 yeast.)
 After a day or two I add a different yeast nutrient (which should be added after one-third sugar depletion) to help fermentation.
-There is a risk of foam overflowing the carboy; adding one capsule of simethicone (sold over the counter at the drugstore to relieve bloating) usually solves that problem.
+There is a risk of foam overflowing the carboy; adding two capsules of simethicone (sold over the counter at the drugstore to relieve bloating) usually solves that problem.

-To make the syrup, I simply boil the juice in a pot with a large ratio of surface area to volume, in other words a pot with a large diameter.
+Making Syrup By Boiling: In the first method, I boil the juice in a pot with a large ratio of surface area to volume, in other words a pot with a large diameter.
+I also simultaneously use two 2-gallon (7.5-L) pots with one gallon (3.75 L) of juice each, and two electic hot plates, to speed up the process.
 (Before heating the juice, I add the target volume of 20 oz (590 ml) of water to the pot and mark this volume with a measuring stick.
 I then know when the syrup has reached the target volume by comparing the syrup volume with the mark on the measuring stick.)
 During the boil, I keep a fan blowing across the surface to encourage evaporation.
-(Actually, I use two 2-gallon pots on two electric hot plates, with one gallon of juice per pot, just to save time.)
 The large surface area (relative to volume) helps the water evaporate quickly and the remainder is condensed into a sweet syrup.
-With a pot 9.5" (24 cm) in diameter, one gallon of juice takes about 5 hours to reduce to 20 oz (590 ml) of syrup with a specific gravity of 65 to 70 degress Plato (measured with a digital refractometer, although this measurement is optional).
-I store the 40 oz (1.18 L) of syrup (from two gallons of juice) in three 16-oz (500 ml) jars.
+With a pot 9.5" (24 cm) in diameter, one gallon (3.75 L) of juice takes about 5 hours to reduce to 20 oz (590 ml) of syrup with a specific gravity of 65 to 70 degress Plato (measured with a digital refractometer, although this measurement is optional).
+I store the 40 oz (1.18 L) of syrup (from two gallons of juice) in three 16-oz (500 ml) canning jars.
 I use standard water-bath canning techniques (no added acid or pectin) to make the syrup "shelf stable" until I'm ready to add it to the cider.
 If you make the syrup just before adding it to the cider, canning won't be necessary.

 At this point, I've produced more than five gallons of a sweet, fruity, but uncarbonated hard cider.
 If you use the process described in the Brülosophy post, you can reach the same point with far less effort.